Senrade/ScamRadar/README.md

 Potential enhancements to increase detection coverage and maintainability:

-- **Feature Engineering** — move to deep learning (e.g., PhoBERT) for better context understanding and fewer misclassifications.
+- **Feature Engineering**: move to deep learning (e.g., PhoBERT) for better context understanding and fewer misclassifications.
-- **External Services** — integrate **VirusTotal API** for URL reputation checks, extend explanations beyond rules.
+- **External Services**: integrate **VirusTotal API** for URL reputation checks, extend explanations beyond rules.
-- **Model Maintenance** — set up a **CI/CD pipeline** for continuous retraining, using both collected data and user feedback.
+- **Model Maintenance**: set up a **CI/CD pipeline** for continuous retraining, using both collected data and user feedback.
-- **Feedback Loop** — allow everyday Vietnamese users and researchers to submit raw reports with labels for later review.
+- **Feedback Loop**: allow everyday Vietnamese users and researchers to submit raw reports with labels for later review.
-- **Scalability & Vision** — remain a research/demo tool, but may expand to other Vietnamese text sources (email, forums, URLs).
+- **Scalability & Vision**: remain a research/demo tool, but may expand to other Vietnamese text sources (email, forums, URLs).
 Focus stays on Vietnamese only.

 ---

 ## Notes & Acknowledgements

-- **Project Purpose** — ScamRadar is built as a learning project and demo, not a production-ready system.
+- **Project Purpose**: ScamRadar is built as a learning project and demo, not a production-ready system.
 Its main goal is to explore hybrid ML + rule-based approaches for Vietnamese scam detection.
-- **Methodology** — The system combines the flexibility of machine learning with the precision of deterministic rules to capture real-world context that models alone might miss.
+- **Methodology**: The system combines the flexibility of machine learning with the precision of deterministic rules to capture real-world context that models alone might miss.
-- **For Future Extensions** — Anyone extending this project (e.g., adding new labels, languages, or moving toward production) should consider:
+- **For Future Extensions**: Anyone extending this project (e.g., adding new labels, languages, or moving toward production) should consider:
   - Unit tests for business rules
   - Evaluation datasets with challenging edge cases
   - Monitoring for data/model drift over time